LorenzHenk/p5-examples/README.md

 ## Usage

-Start the server with `p5 server` and go to http://localhost:5555
+Start the server with `p5 server` and go to http://localhost:5555.
+You can also use a simple webserver.
+For example, on windows you can use python3: `python -m http.server` Or with python2 on linux: `python -m SimpleHTTPServer`